metadriverse/metaurban/documentation/source/install.rst

     pip install -e .

     # install module ORCA for trajectory generation of pedestrians in urban environments
-    # it should be noticed that you should install cmake, make, gcc on your system before installing ORCA
     conda install pybind11 -c conda-forge
     cd metaurban/orca_algo && rm -rf build
     bash compile.sh && cd ../..